 The day should have been happy and hopeful here.
 Instead, it was humiliating.

-Perhaps one day it’ll be humiliating enough to shame the leaders of these universities to end the untenable charade of their current athletic model.
-It will take a lot, a lot more than Nevin Shapiro, the man behind the Ponzi scheme, the parties, the abortion and the biggest case of extra benefits in history.
+the man behind the Ponzi scheme, the parties, the abortion and the biggest case of extra benefits in history.
 Guilty administrators got rich and comfortable on the backs of purported amateurs.
 The only cost was their self-respect.

 “I am upset, disheartened and saddened by the recent allegations,” school president Donna Shalala said in a statement Wednesday.